Backing up Validate data

 Failure to follow the instructions for restoring a project from a hot backup can lead to inconsistent state.

-Configuration settings and data in your Validate installation directory that are shared across all servers running on the Validate installation folder are not backed automatically.
+Configuration settings and data in your Validate installation directory that are shared across all servers running on the Validate installation folder are not backed up automatically.
 If you will eventually change your machine or migrate your Validate installation, manually back up your Validate installation folder and include this data.
-Examples include:
+Examples of this data include the following:

-• Modified compiler configurations, settings, and custom checkers in the config and plugins folder
+• Modified compiler configurations, settings, and custom checkers in the config and plugins folders.

-• kwfilter.conf and kwmysql.ini in the config folder
+• The kwfilter.conf and kwmysql.ini files in the config folder.

 • To minimize security risks, unintended changes, and unauthorized access, use a service account instead of a system user account when creating a backup.